-If other Reliability Coordinators are involved in the TLR event, all impacted Reliability Coordinators shall be in agreement before any adjustments to the Curtailment list are made.
+If other Reliability Coordinators are involved in the TLR event, all impacted Reliability Coordinators shall be in agreement before any adjustments to the curtailment list are made.

 - 1.6.4.
 Curtailment that would cause a constraint elsewhere.
-A Reliability Coordinator shall be allowed to exempt an Interchange Transaction or Market Flow from Curtailment if that Reliability Coordinator is aware that the Interchange Transaction Curtailment directed by the IDC would cause a constraint to occur elsewhere.
-This exemption shall only be allowed after the Reliability Coordinator has consulted with the Reliability Coordinator who initiated the Curtailment. - 1.6.5.
-Redispatch options.
-The Reliability Coordinator shall ensure that Interchange Transactions and Market Flows that are linked to redispatch options are protected from Curtailment in accordance with the redispatch provisions. - 1.6.6.
+A Reliability Coordinator shall be allowed to exempt an Interchange Transaction from curtailment if that Reliability Coordinator is aware that the Interchange Transaction curtailment directed by the IDC would cause a constraint to occur elsewhere.
+This exemption shall only be allowed after the Reliability Coordinator has consulted with the Reliability Coordinator who initiated the curtailment. - 1.6.5.
+Re-dispatch options.
+The Reliability Coordinator shall ensure that Interchange Transactions that are linked to re-dispatch options are protected from curtailment in accordance with the redispatch provisions. - 1.6.6.
 Reallocation.
-The Reliability Coordinator shall consider for Reallocation Market Flows and any Transactions of higher priority that meet the approved tag submission deadline during a TLR Level 3A.
-The Reliability Coordinator shall consider for Reallocation Market Flow and any Transaction using Firm Transmission Service that has met the approved tag submission deadline during a TLR Level 5A.
-Note Reallocations for Dynamic Schedules are as follows: If an Interchange Transaction is identified as a Dynamic Schedule and the transmission service is considered firm according to the constrained path method, then it will not be held by the IDC during TLR level 4 or lower.
-Adjustments to Dynamic Schedules in accordance with INT-004 R5 will not be held under TLR level 4 or lower. - 1.7 IDC updates.
-Any Interchange Transaction or Market Flow adjustments or curtailments that result from using this Procedure must be entered into the IDC. - 1.8 Logging.
-The Reliability Coordinator shall complete the NERC Transmission Loading Relief Procedure Log whenever it invokes TLR Level 2 or above, and send a copy of the log via email to NERC within two business days of the TLR event for posting on the NERC website. - 1.9 TLR Event Review.
+The Reliability Coordinator shall consider for Reallocation any Transactions of higher priority that meet the approved Tag submission deadline during a TLR Level 3A.
+The Reliability Coordinator shall consider for Reallocation any Transaction using Firm Transmission Service that has met the approved Tag submission deadline during a TLR Level 5A. - 1.7 IDC updates.
+Any Interchange Transaction adjustments or curtailments that result from using this Procedure must be entered into the IDC. - 1.8 Logging.
+The Reliability Coordinator shall complete the NERC Transmission Loading Relief Procedure Log whenever it invokes TLR Level 2 or above, and send a copy of the log via e-mail to NERC within two business days of the TLR event for posting on the NERC web site. - 1.9 TLR Event Review.
 The Reliability Coordinator shall report the TLR event to the NERC Market Committee and Operating Reliability Subcommittee in accordance with TLR review processes established by NERC as required.

 - 1.9.1.
 Providing information.
 Transmission Operators and Balancing Authorities within the Reliability Coordinator's Area, and all other Reliability Coordinators, including Transmission Operators and Balancing Authorities within their respective Reliability Areas, shall provide information, as requested by the initiating Reliability Coordinator, in accordance with TLR review processes established by NERC. - 1.9.2.
 Market Committee reviews.
-The Market Committee may conduct reviews of certain TLR events based on the size and number of Interchange Transactions or Market Flows that are affected, the frequency that the TLR Procedure is called for a particular Constrained Facility, or other factors. - 1.9.3.
+The Market Committee may conduct reviews of certain TLR events based on the size and number of Interchange Transactions that are affected, the frequency that the TLR Procedure is called for a particular Constrained Facility, or other factors. - 1.9.3.
 Operating Reliability Subcommittee reviews.
-The Operating Reliability Subcommittee shall conduct reviews to ensure proper implementation and for "lessons learned."
+The Operating Reliability Subcommittee shall conduct reviews to ensure proper implementation and for "lessons learned".